 Well, I’ve now had the chance to play through the demo of the game and see how it actually plays and whether my hype remains.

 A Thing of Beauty

 One of the biggest selling points that Fell Seal: Artiber’s Mark has is definitely the graphics.
 With a definite retro gaming feel, through the focus on pixel art, it manages to capture the feeling of nostalgia that so many of us are longing for.
 However, it does so in a highly polished way, with some of the most gorgeous pixel-based graphics I have seen in a long time.
-Each of the character models looks outstanding, and the actual levels you get to play in the demo left my jaw on the flaw.
+Each of the character models looks outstanding, and the actual levels you get to play in the demo left my jaw on the floor.

 Even the basic spells that you have access to in the demo look amazing.
 The animation is simple, but flows brilliantly without any hiccups or glitches.
 It also doesn’t detract from everything else, blending in nicely.

 The world map is loving crafted, looking like a hand drawn piece of art rather than a simple graphic that you move across.
 Every single aspect of Fell Seal: Arbiter’s Mark seems to scream both attention to detail and a true adoration for the craft of video game design and creation.
 The second you start the game, its clear to see that the developers, 6 Eyes Studio, are fans of gaming first and foremost, and they are putting their heart and soul into making Fell Seal something truly amazing.

 Seeing as though Fell Seal is an RPG, the most important part of an RPG is the story.
 It has to catch you by the hair and drag you into the world, and make you fall in love with the plot and want to know more, constantly.
 On top of this, the genre is now rather saturated (with both good and bad games) so an RPG has to hook you as quickly as possible.